AlexMan2000/M-A_Platform/README.md

 ## Run admin

-The frontend application has been deployed to amazon AWS, visit http://18.188.164.17:5174/ to see the current development progress.
+The broker application has been deployed to amazon AWS, visit http://18.188.164.17:5174/ to see the current development progress.

 ## Run frontend

-The frontend application has been deployed to amazon AWS, visit http://18.188.164.17:5173/ to see the current development progress.
+The landing page has been deployed to amazon AWS, visit http://18.188.164.17:5173/ to see the current development progress.